dungw3b/dwlog/README.md

 # dwlog
-Log service in Go, it uses NATS for send or receive message
+Log service in Go, it uses NATS for sending and receiving message